Champion 201120 - 3650/4650W Dual Fuel Inverter Generator With Electric Start

 Power & Run Time

-Enjoying a noise rating of 61 dBA (just slightly more noisy than an office), this inverter generator can be started thanks to a conventional pull-start mechanism, but also to a hassle-free and practical electric starter (battery included).
+Enjoying a noise rating of 61 dBA (just slightly more noisy than an office), this inverter generator offers the versatility of starting with either a conventional pull-start mechanism or a simple and elegant electric starter (battery included).
 Champion’s EZ Start Dial lets you intuitively start the engine with easy access to all the controls you need.

-As for its running time, the 201120, along with its 2.3 gallons fuel capacity, can run for up to 14 hours with a full tank filled with gasoline (fuel consumption around 0.16 GPH).
-If propane is used, it can operate for up to 21 hours (on a 20 lbs tank - propane consumption around 0.22 GPH).
+Regarding its running time, the 201120, with a 2.3 gallons fuel tank, can operate for up to 14 hours with a full gasoline tank (with fuel consumption estimated at around 0.16 gallons per hour).
+It also offers up to 21 hours (on a 20 lbs tank - propane consumption around 0.22 GPH) of operation when using propane.

 Outlets

-It also sports 1 DC outlet: there's a 12V 8A (cigarette lighter style) receptacle with which you may charge your batteries with ease.
+In addition, it provides 1 DC outlet: there's a 12V 8A (cigarette lighter style) receptacle providing easy battery charging capabilities.
 Thanks to the included dual port USB adapter, you can conveniently use the DC receptacle to charge electronics such as mobile phones and tablets.

-Thanks to its TT-30R receptacle (TT meaning 'Travel Trailer'), this Champion generator is RV Ready, ready to power your recreational vehicle with ease.
+Thanks to its TT-30R receptacle (TT stands for 'Travel Trailer'), this Champion generator is RV Ready.

 Portability